-For instructions on loading the miniroot, see the IRIX Admin: Software Installation and Licensing guide.
+For instructions for loading the miniroot, see the guide IRIX Admin: Software Installation and Licensing.

-For information on acquiring and installing FLEXlm licenses that enable the Disk Plexing and High Performance Guaranteed-Rate I/O software options, see IRIX Admin: Software Installation and Licensing.
+For information on acquiring and installing FLEXIm licenses that enable the Disk Plexing and High Performance Guaranteed-Rate I/O software options, see the guide IRIX Admin: Software Installation and Licensing.

-For additional information on changes in recent software releases of the software documented in this guide, see the release notes for these products:
+For additional information on changes in recent software releases of the software documented in this guide, see the Release Notes for these products:

 - IRIX

 - eoe

-- NFS
+- nfs

 - dev